jessicahirsch/scientific-thinking/about.markdown

 ## My Specialty
 I specialize in designing and building custom automation frameworks that monitor hero, revenue-generating features for companies.
 My contributions have yielded tangible outcomes like actual money recouped for violated SLAs.
 As a Cypress ambassador, lifelong learner and Quality Engineering specialist, I’m committed to building quality all the way through the SDLC and fostering a high  esteem workplace.

+## More About this Space
+I enjoy thinking and writing about engineering, specifically engineering sub-topics like testing.
+In the future, I may write about topics beyond engineering that I'm passionate about, like cooking.